xxyQwQ/metascript/README.md

 ## Requirements

-To ensure the code runs correctly, following packages are required:
+To ensure the code runs correctly, the following packages are required:

 * `python`
 * `hydra`